skerkour/cloudflare-for-speed-and-security/docs/phoenix.md

 Create an account and a database at https://neon.tech

+Import the database schema from `phoenix-api/migrations/0000.up.sql` into the database (`psql` is enough, or from Neon's dashboard).

 Make sure that you have Node.js installed (see `.devcontainer/Dockerfile` for and example of setup).

 Then, in the root folder of this repository, run: